YetAnotherNerd/whatlastgenre/README.md

 ##### score_up, score_down option
-This should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you don't like or that are to inaccurate for you without fully banning them like with the blacklist option.
-Tags listed here will get an initial score offset and a score multiplier bonus of `+/-0.2`, to modify their score offset even more, just mention them more then once.
+This should be considered as "soft" white-/blacklist where you can in-/decrease the occurrence of specific tags that you don't like or that are too inaccurate for you without fully banning them like with the blacklist option.
+Tags listed here will get an initial score offset and a score multiplier bonus of `+/-0.25` per default, to boost this even more, just mention them more then once.

-### filters
+##### filters
 Use this to filter specific groups from genres.
 * country: filters countries, cities and nationalities
 * label: filters label names